 Eric benefited not only from the chemotherapy and radiation treatment he received, but from the insight of the supportive care team, including social worker Marlene Quinlan, who recommended he undergo hypnosis to help him better cope with his medical fears.

-“I met with doctors and a dietitian each week,” says Eric.
+“I met with doctors and a dietitian each week,” Eric said.
 “They would tell me what to expect and not just ask me how I felt.
 I knew they were there to pick me up if I fell down.”

 Supportive Care Essential